frimtec/teamcity-inspection-notification-plugin/README.md

 Install it directly from JetBrains TeamCity-Plugin-Repository [inspection-violation-notification](https://plugins.jetbrains.com/plugin/12382-inspection-violation-notification).

-Compatibility:
-* Release 1.0 was tested against TeamCity 2018.2 and 2019.1.
-* Release 1.0.6 was tested against TeamCity 2020.1.

 # Configuration

 On TeamCity, as an administrator, configure the plugin on the administration tab "Inspection Violation Notification".